Virus restrictions tighten, disrupting daily life, worship

 For now, the number of cases is still rising steeply.
 Spain’s Health Ministry said the country has recorded 288 deaths, up from 136 on Saturday.
 The number of infections rose to 7,753 from 5,700.

+The Netherlands ordered all schools, day-care centers, restaurants and bars to shut down until April 6.
+The new restrictions cover the country’s famed marijuana-selling “coffee shops” and sex clubs.
+Health officials said eight more people died of the coronavirus, bringing the Dutch death toll to 20.

-Nearby Morocco suspended all international flights.
-Turkey, meanwhile, set aside quarantine beds for more than 10,000 people returning from pilgrimages to Islam’s holy sites in Saudi Arabia.
+Elsewhere, Morocco suspended all international flights and Turkey set aside quarantine beds for more than 10,000 people returning from Islam’s holy sites in Saudi Arabia.

-In China, where the virus was first detected in December, those arriving on overseas flights were routed to a converted exhibition center for initial checks before being shuttled to their homes or other quarantine locations.
+In China, where the virus was first detected in December, those arriving on overseas flights were routed to an exhibition center for initial checks before being shuttled to their homes or other quarantine locations.

-China, Italy, Iran, South Korea and Spain have the world’s most infections.
-For most people, the coronavirus causes only mild or moderate symptoms, such as fever and cough.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.

 Even as social life largely halted — the German capital of Berlin closed bars, cinemas and other facilities Saturday evening — some attempts at keeping up public life persisted.

 France, which has 4,500 infections and 91 deaths, went ahead Sunday with nationwide elections to choose mayors and other local leaders despite a crackdown on gatherings.
-The government ordered unprecedented sanitary measures at polling stations, where organizers had to keep a 1-meter (three-foot) gap between people and provide soap or hydro-alcoholic gel and disinfectant wipes for voting machines.
+The government ordered unprecedented sanitary measures, with election organizers having to keep a 1-meter (three-foot) gap between people and provide soap or hydro-alcoholic gel and disinfectant wipes for voting machines.
 Voters were told to bring their own pens.

-In neighboring Germany, which had reported nearly 3,800 cases and eight deaths nationwide, the state of Bavaria also went ahead with municipal elections.
-Local officials said more people filed postal ballots than five years earlier, and election workers wore protective gloves.
+In Germany, which had reported nearly 3,800 cases and eight deaths nationwide, the state of Bavaria also held municipal elections, with poll workers wearing protective gloves.

-For the second Sunday in a row, Pope Francis delivered his noon remarks and blessing from inside the Apostolic Library instead of from a window overlooking St. Peter’s Square.
-He praised people who might risk contagion to help the poor and homeless.

-The Vatican said it would close all Holy Week ceremonies to the public with the start of Palm Sunday on April 5.
-It said that until April 12, when Easter Sunday is celebrated this year, all the general audiences on Wednesday and Francis’ Sunday noon prayer will be streamed by the Vatican.

-Among popular Holy Week ceremonies is the Way of the Cross on Good Friday, a torchlight procession at Rome’s Colosseum.
-Holy Week services usually draw tens of thousands of people to Rome but, with Italy at the epicenter of the COVID-19 outbreak, tourism has vanished.

-Britain, which has taken a different approach and hasn’t yet restricted everyday activities, said it plans to set out emergency powers this week, including potentially requiring people over 70 to self-isolate for up to four months and banning mass gatherings.
+Britain, which has not yet restricted everyday activities, said it plans to set out emergency powers this week, including potentially requiring people over 70 to self-isolate for up to four months and banning mass gatherings.

 “We will do the right thing at the right time,” Health Secretary Matt Hancock told the BBC.
 “We will publish the bill this week coming.”